 Walking can also help moms induce childbirth.
 Freedom of movement gives mothers a better chance at vaginal birth and some convenient control of the experience.
 But with all the apparatus connected to her during highly managed childbirths, this would be an impossibility, especially when the administration of epidural is followed by insertion of a catheter.

-Interventions Often Means More Interventions
+Interventions Often Mean More Interventions

 Avoiding a C – Section

-In a post on the NCBI site, it was found in a study that, “continuous cardiotocography (EFM) was associated with an increase in caesarean sections and instrumental vaginal births” like the use of vacuum extraction and forceps.
+In a post on the NCBI site, it was found in a study that, “continuous cardiotocography (EFM) was associated with an increase in cesarean sections and instrumental vaginal births” like the use of vacuum extraction and forceps.

 Now, you can decide what type of childbirth you’ll choose, but natural is almost always the better choice.